zhenghuazx/NasRec-SiGeo/README.md

 | 100%          | 0.85                  | 0.66                  | -0.69           | -0.51           |          -0.59          | -0.44                   |

-## Empirical Justification for the Theory
-The result in Section 5.2 can be reproduced by using the notebook located at `notebooks/EmpiricalJustification4Theory.ipynb`

 ## Example for Recommender System Benchmarks (Section 5.4)
 **Step 1**: Warm up the supernet.
 The warm-up level can be changed by changing `train_limit` argument.
 For example,